roadtocode4u/spaceship/docs/icp/53-animation/53-animation.md

 ### rotate

-The `rotate` function in CSS is allows you to rotate an element by a specified angle.
+Rotation allows you to rotate an element by a specified angle.
+You can use functions like `rotate`, `rotateX`, `rotateY`, and `rotateZ`.
+Here's an example of rotating an image:

 **For example :**